-Core Laboratories N.V. ("Core Laboratories", "Company", "we", "our" or "us") is a Netherlands limited liability company publicly traded in the United States on the New York Stock Exchange and in Amsterdam on the NYSE Euronext.
+Core Laboratories N.V. ("Core Laboratories", "Company", "we", "our" or "us") is a limited liability company incorporated in The Netherlands and publicly traded in the United States on the New York Stock Exchange and in The Netherlands on the NYSE Euronext Amsterdam stock exchange ("Euronext Amsterdam").
 We were established in 1936 and are one of the world's leading providers of proprietary and patented reservoir description, production enhancement and reservoir management services and products to the oil and gas industry.
 These services and products are directed toward enabling our clients to improve reservoir performance and increase oil and gas recovery from their producing fields.
 We have over 70 offices in more than 50 countries and have approximately 5,000 employees.